David Dacko: Opposition, illness and death

 During Patassé's first and second presidential terms (1993–99 and 1999–2003), Dacko continued to participate actively in politics as a leader of the opposition.
 Dacko and Kolingba were the main leaders of the opposition, with Kolingba having more influence than Dacko.
 Dacko ran for president for the last time in the 1999 elections, coming in third place with 11.2% of the vote.

-After General François Bozizé overthrew Patassé and proclaimed himself president, Dacko participated in the Dialogue nationale (National Dialogue) that began on 9 September 2003, but shortly thereafter, on 27 September, Dacko suffered a chronic asthma attack and heart disease.
+After General François Bozizé overthrew Patassé and proclaimed himself president, Dacko participated in the Dialogue national (National Dialogue) that began on 9 September 2003, but shortly thereafter, on 27 September, he began suffering effects from his chronic asthma and heart disease.
 He headed to France to seek treatment, but during a stopover in Yaoundé, Cameroon on 7 November, he was taken to the General Hospital of Yaoundé where he died at 10 p.m. on 20 November.
 The Central African government declared a month of national mourning in his memory.
 On 13 December he was buried in Mokinda, near his residence.

 Family and awards

+In 1952, David Dacko married his first wife, Florence Yagbao, an ethnic Gbanziri woman.
+Their only son, Bruno Dacko (born 1952), is a politician who served as Minister of Tourism from 2003 to 2005.
+In 1962, he divorced Florence, who had become the country's inaugural first lady.
+Yagbao died in 1992.

+David Dacko married his second wife, Brigette Teya, in 1962 shortly after his divorce from his first wife.
+Brigette Dacko was from the city of Bimbo and a member of the Mbaka people.
+The couple had seven sons and four daughters.
+Brigette died on March 31, 2023.

-Dacko was survived by his wife Brigitte, who bore seven sons and four daughters.
-Dacko received many awards and honors during his lifetime, including Commander of the Central African Order of Agriculture (23 April 1963), Commander of the Central African Order of Academic Palms (26 June 1964).
-A major street is named after him, Avenue President David Dacko.
+David Dacko received many awards and honors during his lifetime, including Commander of the Central African Order of Agriculture (23 April 1963), Commander of the Central African Order of Academic Palms (26 June 1964).
+A major street in Bangui is named after him, Avenue President David Dacko.